- Home

 /

-Language is more than words—it is memory, knowledge, and identity.
-For Aboriginal and Torres Strait Islander peoples, language carries cultural knowledge and connects communities to Country, ancestors, and traditions.
-The Indigenous Languages Creative Arts Residencies at the State Library of Queensland provide a platform to celebrate, revitalise, and innovate First Nations languages by supporting Aboriginal and Torres Strait Islander emerging and established creatives to amplify language through contemporary and cultural expression.
+For Aboriginal and Torres Strait Islander peoples, language is a vessel of cultural knowledge, connecting communities to Country, ancestors, and traditions.
+The Indigenous languages creative arts residencies at State Library of Queensland provide a platform to celebrate, revitalise, and innovate First Nations languages by supporting both emerging and established Aboriginal and Torres Strait Islander creatives.
+These residencies empower artists to amplify language through contemporary and cultural expression.

-These residencies offer time, space, and resources to create works inspired by State Library of Queensland’s Indigenous language resources, while contributing to the revival and preservation of Queensland’s First Nations languages.
+Participants are given the time, space, and resources to create new work inspired by the State Library’s Indigenous language collections, contributing meaningfully to the revival and preservation of Queensland’s First Nations languages.

 This program is funded through the Commonwealth Indigenous Languages and Arts (ILA) program.